A Quick Summary

-+ Understand that the grass paths & borders surrounding our Open book planting beds are equally important to their success as they retain the water level across your plot.
++ Understand that the grass paths & borders surrounding our Goddess VG bed are equally important to their success as they retain the water level across your plot.

-+ The overall U-BEND shape of this bed with its north-to-south orientation gives you three zones of differing moisture levels.
++ The overall U-Bend shape of this sun orientated bed along a North-to-South axis gives you three zones of differing moisture levels.
 An open soil area at the rounded mound end to grow crown type plants, e.g. Courgettes, Marrows.
 A wetter bed on the port side morning sun and a dryer bed on the starboard afternoon sun.

 AIMS OF WEBSITE.
 MY DESIGN PRINCIPLES